Canadian Ecology Centre: Overview

-High School Credit Courses
+Eco-Camp

-By far the best-known aspect of the CEC, however, is Eco-Camp, which is a summer program offering academic credit to high school students.
-Formal two-week courses in subjects such as Science, Biology, Environmental Science and Geography are available.
+The CEC hosts the Eco-Camp summer program offering academic credit to high school students.
+Formal two-week courses in subjects such as science, biology, environmental science and geography are available.
 The program is residential, and students live on-site for the duration.
-The most popular programs, a grade 11 and 12 biology courses, are almost invariably booked solid even with two back-to-back offerings of the course.

-Professional Development and Teacher Tours
+Professional development

-The CEC offers a variety of Professional Development opportunities throughout the year, including the summer months.
-Take part in single or multi-day programs that are designed and developed to provide hands-on, informative and engaging learning opportunities as well as opportunities to network with professionals and receive great resources and experiences that will transform and enhance career goals and personal development.
+The CEC offers professional development opportunities.
+Single or multi-day programs are designed and developed to provide hands-on learning opportunities as well as networking opportunities.
+Professional training and certifications are also available.

-Training and certifications are available for professionals in a variety of fields and areas of interest.